 )

-• Retrieves server variables using $_SERVER superglobal:
+- Retrieves server variables using

-• Useful for debugging, logging, or dynamically adjusting application behavior based on server info.
+??to provide empty strings if variables are not set. - Useful for debugging, logging, or dynamically adjusting application behavior based on server info.

 Method: getPhpVersion(): string